Merchant Cash Advance Debt Attorney Serving North Carolina Businesses

 - Investment securities

-How To Remove A UCC Lien Tied To A North Carolina MCA Agreement
+How To Remove A UCC Lien Tied To A North Carolina MCA

-To remove a UCC lien, the borrower must first pay off the outstanding loan balance.
+To remove a UCC lien, the borrower must first pay off the outstanding MCA balance.
 Once paid, the lender should release the collateral within one month by filing a UCC-3 Financing Statement Amendment with the secretary of state.
 This removes the UCC-1 filing and terminates the lien.

 UCC filings typically expire after five years without express action by the lender.
 Many lenders wait for them to lapse naturally rather than actively terminate them.
 Borrowers can submit a formal request to the lender to remove the lien.
 The lender has 20 days to file a termination statement or send the borrower a termination statement to file.
 If no termination request is filed or sent by the lender after 20 days, the borrower can file a UCC-3 form requesting termination.

-Dominick Dale will work diligently to remove UCC filings against your business as soon as possible.
+Dominick Dale will work diligently to remove UCC filings against your North Carolina business as soon as possible.
 He understands how these liens can impact your ability to secure financing and other operations.
 Attorney Dale will fight to ensure they are lifted quickly.

-Call 347-588-5590, toll-free 855-339-6593 or use our intake form to schedule a consultation with Merchant Cash Advance Law Firm P.C.
+Call 347-588-5590, toll-free 855-339-6593 or use my intake form to schedule a consultation with me.